actions/toolkit/packages/cache/README.md

 A cache gets downloaded in multiple segments of fixed sizes (`1GB` for a `32-bit` runner and `2GB` for a `64-bit` runner).
 Sometimes, a segment download gets stuck which causes the workflow job to be stuck forever and fail.
 Version `v3.0.4` of cache package introduces a segment download timeout.
 The segment download timeout will allow the segment download to get aborted and hence allow the job to proceed with a cache miss.

 Default value of this timeout is 60 minutes and can be customized by specifying an [environment variable](https://docs.github.com/en/actions/learn-github-actions/environment-variables) named `SEGMENT_DOWNLOAD_TIMEOUT_MINS` with timeout value in minutes.

+We are also introducing a new variable `DOWNLOAD_WITH_HTTP_CLIENT`, which if set to `true` downloads the cache using plain http-client and not Azure SDK.
+This has been introduced keeping in mind the problem Azure SDK is causing in downloads getting stuck infinitely.